petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/configuring-the-clarity-site.md

 ### Configuring the Instance's Default Home and Landing Pages

-Currently, when you visit `http://localhost:8080/`, you're directed to the Clarity Vision Solutions site, instead of Clarity Public Enterprise Website.
+Currently, when you visit `http://localhost:8080/`, you're directed to the default Clarity Vision Solutions site, instead of Clarity Public Enterprise Website.
 Here you'll update the default home and landing pages for your instance as the Clarity Admin user.

 To do this,